zeinaba3/PJS1/README.md

-my project  is called Form validation project and i made it Htm Css and  Js
+ Form validation project in Htm Css and  Js